dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool successful connection confirmations

-We will now use DMT to extract the transaction ID.
-Carry out the following sequence of steps as shown in this screenshot from DMT developer Bertrand256:
+We will now use DMT to extract the transaction ID and legacy masternode key (necessary for successful startup during the DIP3 transition period).
+Carry out the following sequence of steps as shown in this
+screenshot:

 .. figure:: img/setup-collateral-dmt-steps.png
    :width: 400px